ysyk2021/the-productive-home-office-designing-a-workspace-that-boosts-your-efficiency/src/chapter-8-3.md

-# Strategies for Collaborating Effectively and Building Relationships Remotely

 In today's digital age, remote work has become increasingly common.
 With the rise of technology and the recent shift in global circumstances, professionals worldwide are adapting to working from home.
 However, collaborating effectively and building relationships remotely presents unique challenges.
 In this chapter, we will explore strategies that can help you overcome these hurdles and establish productive connections with your colleagues.